 away slightly, keep left (there is no sign here).

 - This small path wanders through the delightful woodland, still climbing gently.
 On reaching an area with a lot of paths branching off, keep broadly straight ahead, dropping slightly through the rhododendrons.
-You soon join a larger path, which soon brings you to the tower on top of Leith Hill, with stunning views in all directions.
+You soon join a larger path and bear left, which soon brings you to the tower on top of Leith Hill, with stunning views in all directions.

 Beauty.
 It is thought that Leith Hill was the site of a 9th century battle Æthelwulf of Wessex defeated the Danes, who fresh from sacking Canterbury and London, were en route for the Wessex capital at Winchester.

 - The path climbs up onto an area of heathland, which you follow the blue bridleway waymarks across.
-Where you get a choice of routes, at the head of a valley, keep straight ahead, leaving the CCW.
+Where you get a choice of routes, at the head of a valley , bear slightly left, leaving the CCW.

 - Pass through a gate, back into woodland, and pass a rather isolated cricket pitch and pavilion, with a fine view.
 Here you join a